Travel.State.Gov >

 NATO |

 All of your immediate family members should apply for a change to the same status at the same time as you.
-Under U.S. visa law, a foreign citizen who is eligible for an A, G, or NATO visa status, including immediate family members, must have that visa category.
+Under U.S. visa law, a foreign citizen who is eligible for an A, G, or NATO visa status, and immediate family members, must have that visa category.

 Please note that the Department of State will not endorse changes into, within, between, or out for anyone currently on A-3, G-5, and NATO-7 status.